DionneMaguire/maths-quizz/README.md

 ### Result Page

 When the timer reaches zero the results page shows with how many correct answers and how many incorrect answers the user has achieved in the 30 seconds.
-There is a Try again button that the user can press to retake the quiz.
+I have the number of correct answers and incorrect answers in a differnet color so that it is easy to read for the user.
+There is a 'Try again' button that the user can press to retake the quiz.
 As with the other buttons the color darkens when the users mouse hovers over the button.

 ![results screen](documents/images/results.webp)